ARMmbed/mbed-example-network/test/helloworld-udpclient/README.md

     ```

 ## Using a debugger

 Optionally, connect using a debugger to set breakpoints and follow program flow.
-Proceed normally up to and including step 5, then:
+Proceed normally up to and including step 6 (building the example), then:

 1. Open a new terminal window, then start the pyOCD GDB server.